-Ensure the parking brake (left) and brake lever lock (right) functions properly and the brakes (when engaged) locks the wheels.
+Ensure the parking brake lock functions properly and the brakes (when engaged) locks the wheels

-- 1. Squeeze the left hand brake lever two or three times.
-(Front and rear brakes). - Depress and hold the brake lever. - 3.
-Attempt to push the ATV forward and backward. - 4.
-Squeeze the right hand brake lever two or three times.
-(Front brakes). - 5.
-Depress and hold the brake lever. - 6.
+- 1. Squeeze the brake lever two or three times.
+(Front and rear brakes). - 2.
+Compress and hold the brake lever. - 3.
 Attempt to push the ATV forward and backward.

-NOTE: The parking brake and brake lever lock must lock the wheels.
+NOTE: The parking brake lock must lock the wheels.
 If not, take your ATV to an authorized ARGO dealer for service.